Complete Guide: Installing Manjaro with Secure Boot Enabled

 For the bootloader to actually load we need create a configuration file to specify the kernel, initrd.

-To avoid typos – use ls to list the content of boot folder and pipe the output to the boot configuration
+To avoid typos – use ls to list the content of the boot folder and pipe the output to the boot configuration

 # ls /mnt/boot/init* /mnt/boot/vmlinuz* > /mnt/boot/loader/entries/manjaro.conf